 10. If you are using medication which may impair your concentration

 We support learners with learning differences such as dyslexia.
-The NGH course materials are supplied in ring-bound folders with black ink on white paper in a sans-serif font.
-DVD’s and CD’s are also supplied in the course material.
+The diploma course materials are supplied in ring-bound folders with black ink on white paper in a sans-serif font.
+Videos are also supplied online as a part of the course material.
 Supplementary material can be printed on pastel paper to suit the learners’ preferred learning approach.